oracle-livelabs/developer/sqlcl-mcp-server-intro/1-introduction.md

 - **Least Privileges:** Use read-only accounts for analytic/reporting tasks.
 - **Segregation of Duties:** Separate querying from DDL/DML (use different connections).
-- **Policies:** Apply existing AI data use policies; add agent specific rules (e.g., “no PII extraction,” “no mass updates”).
+- **Policies:** Apply existing AI data use policies; add Agent specific rules (e.g., “no PII extraction,” “no mass updates”).
-- **Avoid Tool Overlap:** Do not ship multiple MCP servers that claim the same capability (e.g., multiple “run SQL” tools) — agents will get confused.
+- **Avoid Tool Overlap:** Do not ship multiple MCP servers that claim the same capability (e.g., multiple “run SQL” tools) — Agents will get confused.
 - **Approval Workflow:** Require per step approval for anything that changes data, schema, security, or performance posture.
 - **Monitoring:**
-    - Tag queries (model + agent) via SQL comments or logs (SQLcl MCP Server does this by default).
+    - Tag queries (model + Agent) via SQL comments or logs (SQLcl MCP Server does this by default).
-    - Store agent actions (who/what/when/db/plan) in an audit table.
+    - Store Agent actions (who/what/when/db/plan) in an audit table.
 - **Defense in Depth:** Consider using:
     - SQL Firewall patterns to block risky statements.
     - Data Vault for privileged access management.